fdemmer/Picard-Last.fm.ng-Plugin/README.md

 # Picard Last.fm.ng Plugin

-This plugin has been on github for over three years.
-I use it all the time and a few people have contacted me, telling me about minor issues.
-Therefore I am assuming people use it and it works.

-However, this is free software and if something goes wrong it is totally our own fault!

 ## About

 The original and the plus Last.fm plugins are great.
 I used them a lot.